udit1707/welcomeToKassandra/README.md

 ### Future Patches

-* To incorporate some open source online business API's to close more stretch around the web for showcasing patterns and better prescribing methodologies to our shoppers.
+* To incorporate open source online business API's to thus stretching around the web for showcasing patterns and suggesting better methodologies to our registered merchants.
-* To include certain Digital Market and Commercial stages to work together with and advantage us with their administrations and API's interfaces so we can assemble our project philosophy ideally
+* To include certain digital market and commercial stages to work on the same side with their administrations and API's interfaces so we can assemble our project philosophy ideally